Cleveland Baseball Fan Fest returns next year - NewsBreak

 Cleveland Baseball Fan Fest returns next year

-Now Guardians fans can start thinking about baseball fever once again with tickets for Guards Fest going on sale soon.‘Meant more than he’ll know’: South Range inspired by head coach playing in first championship
+Now Guardians fans can start thinking about baseball fever once again with tickets for Guards Fest going on sale soon.UD bounces back with 67-47 win over Western Michigan

 At the newly-named event, fans can expect autograph/meet-and-greet opportunities with players and alumni and, of course, Slider and the Hot Dogs, along with a chance at the batting cages.